Language Services for Meticulous Professionals

 Again, Ms. Winnick wouldn't have it any other way.

 Law enforcement transcriptions: Ms. Winnick has been honored to produce clear and accurate transcripts of hard-working, dedicated police officers and detectives for district attorneys in some major U.S. metropolitan areas.
-She would also be honored to work for public defense attorneys, if the opportunity came.
-She can handle all American English and most Spanish audio recordings of:
+She would also be honored to work for certain defense attorneys, if the opportunity came.
+She can handle all American English and Spanish audio recordings of:

 - suspect interrogations